 Chen Lo is a visionary.
 This multi-talented artist, producer and entrepreneur has shared the stage with the likes of The Roots Common, Erykah Badu, KRS-ONE, A Tribe Called Quest, Xzibit and has done work with the legendary Last Poets.
 To date, he has recorded notable collaborations with K’Naan, Murs Jean Grae and Ryan Leslie.
 Chen has toured extensively with Jazz at Lincoln Center on the Rhythm Road performing and implementing music/culture workshops and master classes in Morocco, Tunisia, Algeria, Jordan, Lebanon, Syria, Bahrain and Honduras.
 He has also been involved in music related projects in South Africa, Swaziland, Senegal, Vietnam and Brazil.
 Chen Lo’s music has been featured on major television networks and shows including: BET, MTV and CBS.
 He was a frequent contributor to BETJ’s My Two Cents bringing his personal and professional perspectives to the world.
 Through his full service production company, Soul Science Lab, he has produced a number of larger scale music and multi-media projects with premier arts institutions like the August Wilson Center and 651ARTS.
 In addition, he has developed and implemented an Arts Education Series called Creative Culture that has run successfully in Pittsburgh, PA and Brooklyn, NY.
 A BA from Penn State in Media Studies and an interdisciplinary MA from New York University in Art and Social Change have only served to enhance Chen’s ability to provide this service.
 Chen Lo continues to make great music, spread love and make history.

 Chris Rolle, also known as “Kazi“ (a shortened form of “Kharma Kazi“), is a community activist, and rapper.
 Kazi is founder and co-CEO of One+One Records and a Hip-Hop performer.
 He is an internationally recognized matchmaker and relationship coach, who is helping his clients to find love and keep it alive.
-Kazi has been featured on VH1, CBS and The Oprah Winfrey Show.
-Kazi’s work and inspiring life story is the focus of Bruce Willis + Queen Latifah’s award winning documentary film, The Hip Hop Project. chriskazirolle.com
+Kazi has been featured on VH1, CBS, and The Oprah Winfrey Show.
+Kazi’s work and inspiring life story is the focus of Bruce Willis + Queen Latifah’s award-winning documentary film, The Hip Hop Project.
+In 1997, he taught the Media Works Project curriculum to teenagers coming out of Rikers Island prison, and in 1998 he led Art Start’s anti-racism public service announcement (PSA) project, which received coverage from the Bravo cable network in the documentary Fire, Risk and Rhythm.
+Kazi has been a member of Art Start’s Board of Trustees since 2004. chriskazirolle.com

 Felicia Pride started her writing career as a cultural journalist nearly fifteen years ago, before transitioning into an author and screenwriter.
 She’s currently a Film Independent Screenwriting Fellow.
 Openended, a feature film that she wrote, is currently in development.
 She wrote and produced “The End Again,” a short film which recently had its television premiere.
 She’s also the author of the essay collection The Message: 100 Life Lessons from Hip-Hop’s Greatest Songs, which was reissued by the publishing arm of NBC.
 She went on to write six more books, including being tapped by Simon & Schuster to pen two books based on the award-winning television show Everybody Hates Chris.
 As an entertainment industry professional, she recently served as the Director of Independent Film at Tugg, a distribution platform.
 Prior, she ran a consultancy specializing in impact and engagement for films like Slavery by Another Name, Middle of Nowhere, and Alice Walker: Beauty in Truth and has worked on film, television, and digital projects with organizations like Participant Media, PBS, and NPR.
 Felicia is the founder of The Create Daily, a resource for content creators.
 She’s been an invited speaker at universities and events around the country including SXSW, Film Independent Forum, AFI Docs, and TEDx.
 She holds an M.A. in writing from Emerson College.